 Please read this section carefully.
 It contains procedures for mandatory binding arbitration and a class action waiver.

 Notice Requirement and Informal Dispute Resolution.
 Before either we or you may seek arbitration, the party seeking arbitration must send the other party a written Notice of Dispute (“Notice”) describing the nature and basis of the claim or dispute and the requested relief.
-A Notice to us should be sent to: Intelligent Lighting Systems, [Enter address here].
+A Notice to us should be sent to: legal@intelligentlighting.systems.
 After the Notice is received, you and we may attempt to resolve the claim or dispute informally.
 If we do not resolve the claim or dispute within thirty (30) days after the Notice is received, either party may begin an arbitration proceeding.
 The amount of any settlement offer made by any party may not be disclosed to the arbitrator until after the arbitrator has determined the amount of the award, if any, to which either party is entitled.

 Arbitration Rules.
 Arbitration shall be initiated through the American Arbitration Association (“AAA”), an established alternative dispute resolution provider (“ADR Provider”) that offers arbitration as set forth in this section.
 If AAA is not available to arbitrate, the parties shall agree to select an alternative ADR Provider.
 The rules of the ADR Provider shall govern all aspects of the arbitration, including but not limited to the method of initiating and/or demanding arbitration, except to the extent such rules are in conflict with the Terms.
 The AAA Consumer Arbitration Rules (“Arbitration Rules”) governing the arbitration are available online at www.adr.org or by calling the AAA at 1-800-778-7879.
 The arbitration shall be conducted by a single, neutral arbitrator.
 Any claims or disputes where the total amount of the award sought is less than Ten Thousand U.S. Dollars (US $10,000.00) shall be resolved through binding non-appearance-based arbitration.
 For claims or disputes where the total amount of the award sought is Ten Thousand U.S. Dollars (US $10,000.00) or more, the right to a hearing will be determined by the Arbitration Rules.
 Any hearing will be held in Lincoln, Nebraska, unless the parties agree otherwise.
 Any judgment on the award rendered by the arbitrator may be entered in any court of competent jurisdiction.
 Each party shall bear its own costs (including attorney’s fees) and disbursements arising out of the arbitration and shall pay an equal share of the fees and costs of the ADR Provider.